Hui-design/R1-Video-fixbug/README.md

 <img src="assets/fig4.png" style="width: 70%">
 </div>

+Since the weight ($$\beta$$) of kl_loss is only 0.04, the impact of this bug won't be particularly significant, but there will still be some effect.

 ## The fixed version
 To resolve the issue, you should add **prompt_inputs in the get_per_token_logps method for the reference model.
 This will fix the bug as of February 22, 2025.